Unlocking the Power of Queries: A Guide for Businesses

 Signal → proof that the data exists

-"restaurant owner" "mumbai" "email"
+"restaurant owner" "Mumbai" "email"

 This is no longer browsing.